johan-jonsson-mobenga/articles/everithing-is-a-box/article.md

       </div>
     </div>

-Code above show how we can convert a design analysis into an _HTML source code_.
+Code above show how we can convert a design analysis into an [_HTML source code_ (open example)](./01-strong-relations.html).
 So far we are dscribing with _HTML tags_ the boxes and the _strong relations_ which exists between those boxes.

 > **At this step we take care of:**
 >